 A leader gathers the intelligence – they understand the current situation and wider context so their troops are not exposed to danger, but are given the opportunity to both fail and succeed.
 They access a safe environment to test and learn themselves, to evolve their skills and continue to add value to the team and to the leader.
 Intelligence is vested in understanding their business, their teams, communication skills, interactions, innovative thinking and analytics but always evaluating fads rather then being a follower of the latest idea.

-Leadership is not about positive attitudes – Being negative is not a negative thing its critical thinking without a solution, so don’t judge too harshly people who question without a solution.
+Leadership is not about (positive or negative) attitudes its about passion – Being negative is not a negative thing its critical thinking without a solution, so don’t judge too harshly people who question without a solution.
 If we had all the solutions we could stop working completely.
+Other people don’t have a leaders passion about what they are working on, it’s just a fact.
+They can become excited but that fizzles out, a leaders passion endures, until failure or success is clear.

 A leader protects their troops even at the cost of their own desires – it’s very easy as a person in a leadership activity to lose perspective and start believing people who like to have a boss (for various personal agenda reasons).
 But a true leader is not focused on personal marketing or myth in fact quite the opposite.
 They are focused on the people they work with often letting other voices be eminent, because they are not afraid for their role, only in building something that brings success.
 True leadership is an odd line to tread, if you support your team they grow and become more successful but many will not know you were involved, much less acknowledge the assistance.
 I think its a human failing, everyone needs help, but few recognise it when they get it, after that the ego takes off, but if your helping other humans for adulation you’ve missed the point anyway.